canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 Probably, we hear about Dynamic SQL somewhere on the Internet and we decide to use it.

 Then, we write the next version of our stored procedure.
+Something like the one below.

 ```sql
 CREATE OR ALTER PROC dbo.usp_SearchUsersWithWrongDynamicSQL